 BACKGROUND

 Endoscopic variceal treatment (EVT) is recommended as the mainstay choice for the management of high-risk gastroesophageal varices and acute variceal bleeding in liver cirrhosis.
 Proton pump inhibitors (PPIs) are widely used for various gastric acid-related diseases.
-However, the effect of PPIs on the development of post-EVT complications, especially gastrointestinal bleeding (GIB), remains controversial.
+However, the effects of PPIs on the development of post-EVT complications, especially gastrointestinal bleeding (GIB), remain controversial.

 AIM

-To evaluate the effect of postoperative use of PPIs on post-EVT complications in patients with liver cirrhosis during hospitalization.
+To evaluate the effects of postoperative use of PPIs on post-EVT complications in patients with liver cirrhosis during hospitalization.

 METHODS